The Academy with John Gress

 I didn’t get to where I am without help; that’s why I want to pass along my knowledge to others.
-This workshop series is for semi-professional and professional photographers who want to take their lighting to the next level.
-It’s priced so you can afford it!
-You don’t have to take out a second mortgage or run a pyramid scheme.
-You can just be a real life photographer who takes pictures—and is maybe even making a living doing just that.
+This workshop series is for anyone who wants to take their lighting to the next level.
 I love to explore lighting, and to experiment with new techniques and ideas to refine my craft and to create better images every time I pick up a camera.
 But I also love empowering photographers to build their self-confidence and their skills.

-During our intensive two-day hands-on workshop, we’ll start with one light and work our way up to four or five, while recreating some of my best images and improving new set-ups.
+During our intensive hands-on workshop we will start off with one light in the morning and work our way up to four or five lights in the afternoon, while recreating some of my best images and improving new set-ups.
 We’ll practice with a professional model(s), problem solve, talk about modifiers, ratios, and post production.
 But most importantly, I want everyone to leave understanding why they would use each light, what happens to your look when you adjust the power of each light.
 At the and of the day we will go over what I do to achieve my look and style in Capture One.
 I also understand Lightroom so I can help with that too.

 Please bring your camera and be ready to shoot, as we’ll be taking turns and creating new content for our portfolios and feeds.
 If possible please bring a laptop or tablet for editing.
 We will be using my lights, modifiers and triggers (I have them for all brands).
 When we’re all done, we can go to dinner, recap what you’ve learned, and talk about how to put these new skills to work!